 Restaurant dining is available from March-December at our new Riverfront Restaurant (open weekly Friday-Sunday).
 Bring gear for non-flying activities along the Mulberry River including fishing, canoeing, trail hikes, and campfire cookouts.
 Snacks, drinks, ice and handmade sandwiches are available year-round at Byrd’s on-site store.
 Aviation fuel is available at the Ozark (7M5) and Clarksville (H35) municipal airports.
 Ethanol-free fuel for Light Sport Aircraft is available locally at Turner Bend and the Oark General Store.
 A courtesy vehicle can be arranged.
 Call us at 479-667-4066 or 479-667-4199.

 Flying at Byrd’s Adventure Center is free!
-RV camping with hookups is $10 per person per night.
-Primitive camping is $7 per person per night with access to our large heated shower house.
-Cabins are available on site (call 479-667-4066 for reservations).
+Primitive underwing camping is $10 per person per night with access to our large heated shower house.
+Cabins and RV camping are available on site (call 479-667-4066 for reservations).
 In addition to wingtip camping and fishing, Byrd’s hosts fly-ins every spring and fall.
 Please check our calendar for upcoming fly-ins and events.

 Byrd’s Grass Airstrip – Details and Flying Tips

 Fly at your own risk.
 In accordance with the Arkansas Recreational Use Statute, no fees are associated with the use of this airstrip.
 Insurance is not provided by the landowner.
 The Landowner is not responsible for accidents.

 Fly light.
 Do not overload your aircraft.
 Extra power will be necessary to clear terrain.
 For example, a Cessna 172 or Cherokee 140 (or similar aircraft) will likely be under-powered with more than 2 people aboard.